Australian Open Glance: Nadal-Thiem QF could be a long one - WHIZ News

 Women’s quarterfinals: No. 1 Ash Barty beat No. 7 Petra Kvitova 7-6 (6), 6-2; No. 14 Sofia Kenin beat Ons Jabeur 6-4, 6-4.

-STAT OF THE DAY: 7: number of match points saved in the fourth set by Roger Federer in his five-set quarterfinal win over Tennys Sandgren.
+STAT OF THE DAY: 7: number of match points saved in the fourth set by Roger Federer in his five-set quarterfinal win over Tennys Sandgren, equaling his personal record; Federer also saved seven against Scott Draper at Cincinnati in 2003.

 QUOTE OF THE DAY: “Gotta get lucky sometime … I believe in miracles:” Federer on his great escape with Sandgren.